North Carolina is, hands down, one of the most beautiful states in the USA. These are some of the best places to experience fall in North Carolina!

 Once you reach the amazing 75-mile panoramic views of the Hickory Nut Gorge, Lake Lure, and the Blue Ridge Foothills, get ready to take in the pleasure of the incredibly rich fall colors.

 The picturesque mountain village of Blowing Rock feels like something straight out of a dream.
-With its small main street, attractive shops, restaurants, and bars, the NC small town has many stories to tell!
+With its small main street and attractive shops, restaurants, and bars, the NC small town has many stories to tell!

 There are some spectacular views of the Blue Ridge Mountains in almost every direction, making it an excellent place to go leaf-peeping.